samigabor/blockchain-developer-bootcamp-final-project/README.md

 - `contracts`: contains the smart contract deployed to Ropsten
 - `migrations`: contains the migration files for deploying the contracts from the **contracts** directory
 - `test`: contins the test files for smart contracts
+- `.env` file where you need to add your own MNEMONIC and INFURA_API_KEY

 ---